Identity checks, police and detention

 General advice

 • Keep copies of your documents in several places (with a friend or an association) and on the Internet (e-mails, etc.).
-It is not always advisable to give your passport (even if it is out of date), as it may facilitate your removal from French territory.
+It is not always advisable to give your passport (even if it is out of date), as it may facilitate your deportation from French territory.

 • It may be useful to carry the following documents with you:

-Documents related to your procedure (asylum application document (“Attestation de demande d’asile”), application for a residence permit, etc.)
+• Documents related to your procedure (asylum application document (“Attestation de demande d’asile”), application for a residence permit, etc.)

-Your proof of address or accommodation
+• Your proof of address or accommodation

-Documents relating to your family situation in France: your child’s school attendance certificate, marriage certificate, etc.
+• Documents relating to your family situation in France: your child’s school attendance certificate, marriage certificate, etc.

-The telephone number of a trustworthy person, a member of an association and a lawyer to contact immediately if you are arrested or detained.
+• The telephone number of a trustworthy person, a member of an association and a lawyer to contact immediately if you are arrested or detained.

 • If you are arrested or placed in an administrative detention centre, contact as soon as possible an association that will try to put you in touch with lawyers who can defend you.

 • Avoid the risk of being stopped.
 Avoid places where there are frequent checks, such as major railway stations (Châtelet, Gare du Nord) and airports, and avoid staying near RER and underground stations.
 If the police has your passport, they can deport you very quickly.
-Always travel with a valid ticket or Pass Navigo.
+Always travel with a valid ticket.
 There are always a lot of checks on public transport (metro, RER, bus, train).
 Whenever possible, walk or use a bicycle.
 Avoid driving and always wear your seatbelt if you are a passenger.
-If you go to the prefecture following a summons on which it is written “pour exécution de la mesure d’éloignement” (for enforcement of the removal measure), you will be arrested and placed in a detention centre.
-You have the right to refuse entry to your house to the police.

 Additional information